sih3rron/workshop_flow_slackapp/README.md

 ## How to run the app

+> [!IMPORTANT]
+> In order to run this app you will need access to both a Slack Workspace and a Miro account.
+Both of these can be created for free.
+>

 > [!NOTE]
 > Socket mode
 >
 > The app, as a prototype, is using Slacks "[Socket mode](https://app.slack.com/app-settings/T059208QTEW/A061HBUUGQ0/socket-mode)" rather than public request URL endpoints.
 It is advisable to use Request URLs if you want to put this into production.
 >
 > Socket mode affects aspects of Interactivity, the Slash Command used to trigger the app, and how the app responds to Event Subscriptions.
+>

 ### Instructions